hiero-ledger/hiero-mirror-node/docs/database/README.md

 1. Follow steps 1-3 above to prepare the database with the latest schema
 2. Generate a new ERD using IntelliJ IDEA's database diagram feature
-3. Export the diagram as UML from IntelliJ IDEA
+3. Export the diagram in a format compatible with diagrams.net
-4. Update the `erd.uml` file with the new relationships and table structures
+4. Update the `erd.drawio` file with the new relationships and table structures
-5. Commit the updated UML file to maintain the ERD in version control
+5. Commit the updated DrawIO file to maintain the ERD in version control